kdrakon/splunk-logback-hec-appender/README.md

 The appender also supports the addition of [Logback Filter's](http://logback.qos.ch/manual/filters.html) — see the XML example above.

-### SplunkHttpEventCollectorJsonLayout
+### SplunkHecJsonLayout
-By default, the `SplunkHttpEventCollectorLogbackAppender` will use a default configured `SplunkHttpEventCollectorJsonLayout`.
+By default, the `SplunkHecAppender` will use a default configured `SplunkHecJsonLayout`.
 The JSON data is rendered using [json4s](https://github.com/json4s/json4s) from the following case classes:

 ```scala
 package object json {